 Breastfeeding can be one of the most rewarding parts of early motherhood, the feeling of closeness you have with your child cannot be matched.
-The health benefits alone make breast feeding a real plus for you and your baby.
-There are many tips you may have heard down the line as you were tracking your pregnancy week by week, unfortunately not all of them are true, so how can you spot the myth from a good piece of advice?
-Here are some well-known myths and some genuine tips to help you through the first stages of your baby’s life.
+The health benefits alone make breastfeeding a real plus for you and your baby.
+There are many tips you may have heard down the line as you were tracking your pregnancy week by week, unfortunately, not all of them are true, so how can you spot the myth from a good piece of advice?
+Here are some well-known breastfeeding myths and some genuine tips to help you through the first stages of your baby’s life.

-Staying calm – is a popular myth.
+This is one of the more popular breastfeeding myths.
 Some mothers have been told that if they get themselves worked up or don’t get enough sleep their milk with either be tainted somehow or stop being produced altogether!
-This of course is untrue; women have been breastfeeding children through the most severe conditions and always managed to produce enough for their little ones, not to mention how hard it is to stay calm and well rested with your new born in the house!
+This, of course, is untrue; women have been breastfeeding children through the most severe conditions and always managed to produce enough for their little ones, not to mention how hard it is to stay calm and well-rested with your newborn in the house!

-Breast feeding is more tiring than formula – is also not valid advice.
-Getting up in the night to hear your child screaming and then having to prepare a formula and calm them down is much more tiring than having the equipment at hand to sort the problem.
+This is also not valid advice.
+Getting up in the night to hear your child screaming and then having to prepare formula and calm them down is much more tiring than having the equipment at hand to sort the problem.
 The chemicals released from breastfeeding also make it easier to fall back asleep ensure a peaceful night for all involved.

 - What to Do When Your Child is Diagnosed with Type 1 Diabetes - December 16, 2019

 - Can You Get Your Finances Back In Shape? - December 13, 2019

 - How to Protect Your Outdoor Christmas Decorations - December 13, 2019